lqian5/HumanFaceClustering/README.md

-## Reconstruct faces using PCA and apply network analysis using similarity metric
+## Image clustering

 Author: Qian Li

 This project used image analysis techniques such as:
 - cropping and aligning faces in the profile pictures,
-- read image as a matrix and convert it to long vector,
+- read a folder of images and flatten each image to a vector,
-- reconstruct original image using PCA dimention reduction,
+- reconstruct original faces using PCA dimention reduction,
-- calculate cosine similarity,
+- construct adjacency matrix using cosine similarity,
-- draw network using networkx
+- draw network plot using networkx
+- clustering